 How are we tasked?

-This is what happens from an initial 999 call to Cornwall Air Ambulance landing in a patient’s garden, on a cricket pitch or beach and on average it takes just 12 minutes.
+From an initial 999 call to Cornwall Air Ambulance landing in a patient’s garden, on a cricket pitch or a beach, follow the journey below - on average it takes just 12 minutes.

 Emergency phone call